Al-Huneidi/CMS_SQL/README.md

 # CMS_SQL

-Analyze 4 csv files regarding payments made to research hospital in the US using SQL and Python.
+Analyze 4 csv files downloaded from CMS website regarding Medicare and Medical payments made to research hospital in the US using SQL and Python Pandas.